Become a craft brewer immediately.

 The good folks at Northern Brewer have put together a great video that outlines the brewing process.
 While the video deviates from our approach slightly (we’re using all-grain, a different sanitizer, and priming sugar instead of sugar drops), the bottling process is otherwise spot-on with what I’ve outlined above.
 For those of you who want to see how it’s done, check it out.
 This makes for a great review of all the steps we’ve talked about.

 Congrats!
 You’re officially a home brewer!
 Feels pretty awesome, eh?
 I hope you enjoyed this guide.
-If you found this course to be helpful, I only ask that you take a moment right now to share beercraftr.com with friends.
+If you found this course to be helpful, if so, consider buying me a beer.
+It’s super quick and easy.

 Of course, I want to continue to improve this guide, so if you have any comments, questions, or suggestions, I’m all ears!